wayne-kirk-schmidt/sumologic-publisher/doc/writeup.md

 - Create a HTTPS source using these [steps](https://help.sumologic.com/03Send-Data/Sources/02Sources-for-Hosted-Collectors).

-- Set up an API key using these [steps](https://help.sumologic.com/Manage/Security/Access-Keys).

 - Set up the ingest script following the [readme](../README.md).

 - Run the script!
 Now you can check the source categories for the data you want to see.